 Year 1 Curriculum Project

-Year 1 Project - Childhood
+Year 1 Project - Schools Then, Schools Now

 This project is also supported with mini projects in;

-Design and Technology: Shade and Shelter
+Design and Technology: Chop Slice and Mash

 Computing: derived from D.A.R.E.S